nilayspshah/sq-hive-api-docs/source/index.html.md

 The `deepDiveData` object provides detailed, specific insights into the update.

 <aside class="notice">
-The structure and fields within <code>deepDiveData</code> are dynamic.
-The schema will vary based on the specific type of update (e.g., financial results, NCD issuances, acquisitions).
+The structure and fields within <code>deepDiveData</code> are dynamic and vary based on the nature of the update.
+In <a href="#get-instrument-update-messages-v2">API v2</a>, this payload has been formalised into typed schemas — each response includes a <code>deepdiveData.type</code> discriminator that identifies the schema variant, enabling clients to parse the payload deterministically.
 </aside>

 ## Get Instrument Update Messages (v2)